-It’s surprising that Gomez has been at Anfield for five years now.
+It’s surprising that Gomez has been at Anfield for seven years now.

 Lovren quickly became a byword for hapless defending during his first years on Merseyside.
 This was a player who was once substituted after half an hour of ineptitude against Tottenham, a club that has continually redefined the word.

 While never truly inspiring confidence, Lovren stuck around long enough to win the grudging respect of Liverpool’s fanbase.